Building PL/SQL block

-Functions and procedures types of named blocks are discussed later in this article in more detail, as are packages.
+Functions and procedures are discussed later in this module in more detail, as are packages.

 A package is a container for multiple functions and procedures and Oracle extends PL/SQL with many supplied or built-in packages.
 This next example block declares a variable of type VARCHAR2 (string) with a maximum length of 100 bytes to hold the string Hello World!.

 .
 DBMS_OUTPUT.PUT_LINE then accepts the variable, rather than the literal string, for display: